artur-marchetto/CuriousCat/README.md

 # 👦🏻 User Flow Requirements

-1. Opens the app
+1. Open the app
-2. Sees a screen explaining about the app
+2. Show a short descriptive page
-3. Enters mobile number, email and accepts T&Cs to register
+3. Enter mobile number, email and accept ToS to signup
-4. Enters a code received at their mobile number
+4. Enter a code received to your mobile number
-5. Opts in to push notifications
+5. Opt-in to push notifications
+6. Schedule & receive a push notification

 # 📚 Libraries

-I added FirebaseAuth with SPM to enable Phone Number Sign In.
+- FirebaseAuth(SPM) for Phone Number Sign In

 # 🚀 Minimum Deployment

 iOS 15.0

-# 🎥 Video
+# 🎥 Demo Video

-A video of the app running is attached.
+Demo video in repo

 # 🏗️ Architecture

 MVVM

-Every view has a corresponding ViewModel that handles logic and variables.
+Every view has a ViewModel to handle logic and store variables.
 The app also contains some Utilities and standalone UI components.

-# ⏳ Notes of time
+# ⏳ Time constraints

-The app only supports light mode.
+The app only supports:
-Due to time, I had to limit the scope of the project.
-Same goes for landscape mode and iPad support.
-These have not been tested or implemented for the same reason. iPad should work as normal, however User Experience may not be the most beautiful.
+- light mode
+- portait
+- iPhone only

+# ❓ Tests

+- Some Unit tests included
+- No UI tests due to time constraints

+The API tested is very simple, and the tests are too.
+However the general outline is there.

+# 📱 How to run the App

+- Use Xcode 14.3 Recommended
+- Change Developer Team in Project Settings

+Note:
+You will need an Apple development certificate.
+If not, you will need to create a new Developer Certificate using Xcode Settings, Accounts, Manage Certificates and create a new Developer Certificate.

+# 🙏🏻 Thank You

-# 🔔 Notes on Push Notifications
+### 🔔 Technical Notes on Push Notifications

 FirebaseAuth requires the iOS app to enable Push Notifications for PhoneNumber sign in.
 This is because, to register a new device, it has to send a token in the form of a silent notification.